Chair, 2014-15: Robert M. Hanson, chemical informatics, computational modeling, organic chemistry

 Students explore aspects of chemistry that are encountered in the world.
 Basic concepts in chemistry, such as matter and bonding, acid/base chemistry, and solution chemistry, are discussed within the context of society at large.
 Laboratory experiences complement the class material, and students have opportunities to explore chemistry principles.
 Students attend three hours of class and one three-hour laboratory per week.
 Does not count toward the major.
 Offered annually in the spring semester.

 This course provides a study of chemical stoichiometry and equilibrium at a level and pace appropriate to students with little or no background in chemistry.
 The combination of this course and Chemistry 123 (offered during Interim) provides coverage of topics equivalent to those in Chemistry 125.
-Students planning to continue in chemistry should consider concurrent registration in Mathematics 120.
+Students planning to continue in chemistry should consider concurrent registration in MATH 119 or 120.
 Students attend three classes and one three-hour laboratory per week.
 Offered annually in the fall semester.